 This phase took place as planned with the planting occurring on July 12, 2010.
 Plants were placed in plastic sleeves to protect against sunburn and wind damage.
-The young plants had all emerged from the sleeves within two months and appeared to be growing normally.
-Selection of canes to form cordons will be made in spring 2011.
+The young plants had all emerged from the sleeves within two months and appear to be growing normally (Figure 1).
+Selection of canes to form cordons were made in spring 2011.
 Test plants were planted in a complete randomized block design.
 Field maps were prepared prior to planting and each plant is labeled with a permanent metal tag.
 Evaluation of the experimental plants for plant morphology, symptoms of Pierce's Disease infection, and the presence of the bacteria will be a time course evaluation by visual monitoring of symptom development and sampling inoculated tissue for bacteria plant tissues (mainly leaves and stems) by quantitative PCR (qPCR) assays.

-A comparative quantitative determination by qPCR of the presence of Xylella in transgenic grape and grape rootstocks compared with conventional grape and grape rootstocks will provide an indication of the level of resistance to Pierce's Disease infection and the impact on the bacterial load in the respective transgenic and control plants.
-All these procedures have been used successfully in the ongoing greenhouse experiments for the past 5 years.
+B. A comparative quantitative determination by qPCR of the presence of Xylella in transgenic grape and grape rootstocks compared with conventional grape and grape rootstocks will provide an indication of the level of resistance to Pierce's Disease infection and the impact on the bacterial load in the respective transgenic and control plants.
+All plants survived the winter and appear normal in appearance.
+On July 13, 2011, the Solano field plants were mechanically inoculated with 20,000 Xf "Temecula" bacteria cells (Figure 2).
+Fifty-one plants were inoculated and 24 plants will be used as uninoculated controls.

-B. The second phase of the Solano County field planting will begin in 2011 with planting the untransformed commercial scions grafted onto the most resistant of the PR1 and UT456 plants as rootstocks. .
-(2010-2013).
+C. The second phase of the Solano County field planting will begin in 2011 with planting the untransformed commercial scions grafted onto the most resistant of the PR1 and UT456 plants as rootstocks (2010-2013).
 Transgenic rootstocks for grafting were made by removing green shoots from greenhouse-grown plants of Thompson Seedless and Freedom expressing either PR1 or UT456, surface sterilized for 30 seconds in 70% ethyl alcohol, followed by 1% sodium hypochlorite solution containing 0.2% Tween 80 for 20 min with shaking, on a rotary shaker (50 rpm).
 The surface sterilized shoots are cut into single node pieces and placed into solid growth media to stimulate root formation.
 All the grafting is conducted in sterile Magenta GA-7 Plant Culture Boxes (3 x 3 x 4") containing 50 ml media under a 16 h light, 8 h dark photoperiod at 25°C. Rootstock plantlets obtained in vitro are allowed to grow until several leaves are produced (4-6 weeks) and divided into 3-4 explants, each containing a single node.
 A scion with a single node and a leaf was selected to match the size of the rootstock, cut into a wedge to match a cleft made in the rootstock and was carefully fitted on to the cleft of the rootstock on the medium.
 After 4 weeks incubation healing in a magenta box, the rooted plantlet is transferred to sterile soil, allowed to heal and then transferred to the greenhouse for assays.
-Success rate is greater than 95% using this procedure, is more space efficient relative to greenhouse grafting, can be done anytime of the year, and as or more rapid than green grafting.
-The plants for the Solano County phase two planting have been successfully grafted and are ready for planting.
+Success rate is greater than 95% using this procedure, is more space efficient relative to greenhouse grafting, can be done anytime of the year, and is more rapid than green grafting.
+The plants for the Solano County phase two planting have been successfully grafted, grown to a suitable size for transplanting to the field and 75 grafted grape plants were planted June 22, 2011.

-C. Establish a field planting in Riverside, County consisting of clonal copies of the fully transformed ungrafted PR1 and UT 456 plants that were planted in Solano County on July 12, 2010.
+D. Establish a field planting in Riverside, County consisting of clonal copies of the fully transformed ungrafted PR1 and UT 456 plants that were planted in Solano County on July 12, 2010.
 (2011-2013)